bguedes/springdatareactive/README.md

 ## Setup

-Create a bucket called `activitytracker` and add a primary N1QL index.
+Create a bucket called `activitytracker`.

 Create a User with username `activitytracker` and password `password`